BuildingSync/TestSuite/README.md

 | Level 400 | Not Applicable | Not Applicable |
 | Level 500 | Not Applicable | Not Applicable |

+__Note - Level definitions for use with the BuildingSync gem are significantly reduced compared to requirements for the 211 Standard, since only certain elements are used when generating a model for simulation.
+For example, to define a Level_000 Simulation file, an auc:ScenarioType/auc:Benchmark is not required, nor are things like auc:Contacts, however we do rely on fields like auc:Building/auc:YearOfConstruction to drive the vintage of code standard used.
+More specifics to follow.__

-the [lib](lib) directory provides a library of general purpose Schematron functions used  within the individual Schematron xml documents.
+The `lib` directory provides a library of general purpose Schematron functions used  within the individual Schematron documents.
 These functions are designed to be used by others with use cases outside of the Levels defined above.
-Narrative overviews for the different levels can be found in the [docs folder](<https://github.com/BuildingSync/TestSuite/blob/master/docs>).
+Narrative overviews for the different levels can be found in `docs`.

 # Rakefile
-Rake tasks are currently used for two purposes, as outlined below.
+Rake tasks are currently used for two purposes:
+1. Tests
+1. Running Simulations

 ## Tests
 RSpec is used for running tests.
 The tests are written around the following:
 1. Testing individual Schematron functions within `lib/` are working correctly.
-In Progress
+In Progress.
 1. Testing that Schematron is working against Level Definition files.
-TODO
+In Progress.

 ```
 $ bundle install --gemfile Gemfile-sch --path .bundle/install # if not previously run
 $ BUNDLE_GEMFILE=Gemfile-sch bundle exec rake spec
 ```

-More information on developing Schematron functions (and the required tests!) can be found in the [Contributions and Schematron](docs/Contributions%20and%20Schematron.md) document.
+More information on developing Schematron functions (and the required tests!) can be found in the `docs/Contributions and Schematron.md` document.

 ## Running Simulations